 Gross Profit

-Gross Profit: Meaning & Definition
+Gross Profit: Meaning, Calculation & Benefits

-What Is a Gross Profit?
+What Is Gross Profit?

 This metric primarily focuses on variable costs, which are expenses that fluctuate with the level of output.
 Some common examples of variable costs include:

-• materials
+• Materials

-• sales staff commissions
+• Sales staff commissions

-• credit card fees on customer purchases,
+• Credit card fees on customer purchases,

-• equipment costs (possibly including usage-based depreciation)
+• Equipment costs (possibly including usage-based depreciation)

-• utilities for the production site
+• Utilities for the production site

-• and shipping expenses
+• Shipping expenses

 Note that fixed costs, such as rent, office equipment, wages of non-sales staff, insurance, bank costs, and advertising, are not included in calculating the cost of goods sold figure when determining Gross Profit.
 This metric is typically found in the income statement section of a company's annual report.

-How To Calculate your Gross Profit?
+How To Calculate Your Gross Profit

 To calculate the gross profit of a company the formula is as follows: